Tarmac Delay Plan

 [14 CFR § 244, 14 CFR § 259]

-Before delays occur, Northern Pacific Airways, Inc. dba Ravn Alaska, has a comprehensive plan designed to forecast and adjust to operational challenges and minimize lengthy delays while passengers are on board the aircraft.
-The Ravn Alaska Operational Control Center (ROCC) at Northern Pacific Airways, Inc.'s headquarters is responsible for the daily execution of this plan, while keeping in mind the safety and well-being of our customers.
+Before delays occur, Ravn Alaska has a comprehensive plan designed to forecast and adjust to operational challenges and minimize lengthy delays while passengers are on board the aircraft.
+The Ravn Alaska Operational Control Center (ROCC) at Ravn Alaska's headquarters is responsible for the daily execution of this plan, while keeping in mind the safety and well-being of our customers.

 The Department of Transportation's (DOT) tarmac delay rule requires that passengers on a flight experiencing a tarmac delay have the opportunity to deplane before three hours (for domestic flights) or four hours (for international flights) after the start of the tarmac delay unless: